-SOURCE: The scores for the CST are from the spring 2009 test cycle.
+SOURCE: The scores for the CST are from the spring 2010 test cycle.
 County and state averages represent middle schools only.
 Whenever a school reports fewer than 11 scores for a particular subgroup at any grade level, the CDE suppresses the scores when it releases the data to the public.
 Missing data makes it impossible for us to compile complete schoolwide results.
 Therefore, the results published in this report may vary from other published CDE test scores.

-N/A: Not applicable.
-Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test in any grade.
+WA: Not applicable.
+Either no students took the test, or to safeguard student privacy the CDE withheld all results because the number of valid test scores is not large enough to be meaningful.